 An enduring challenge in characterizing ionospheric intermediate-scale irregularity structure is generating a three-dimensional model.
 In-situ measurements provide one-dimensional scans, which must be reconciled with a higher dimensional model.
 Physics-based three-dimensional realizations of the development of equatorial plasma bubbles have been used for some time, but until recent work by Tatsuhiro Yokoyama .
-Thasuhiro has generously made his high-resolution simulations available for structure characterization.
-The results are presented in a paper submitted for publication.
+Tasuhiro has generously made his high-resolution simulations available for structure characterization.
+The results are presented in a published paper.

 The image below shows a perspective view of the three-dimensional structure at a late phase in the development.
 The stochastic structure is confined to two-dimensional slice planes that intercept the field lines that terminate at low altitudes in opposite hemispheres.

 Stochastic structure models typically assume an-isotropic structure in three dimensions.
 However, at some point, the quasi-deterministic field-aligned structure structure become important, which will be addressed in a later blog.

 The classification in the paper is confined to time and height dependence as measured in slice planes.
 A graphic examples of the structure development is show in the movie.